WEBPAGE UPDATED Monday September 3, 2018

-CAUTION – Hydrogen Peroxide H2O2 for livewell oxygenation can damage fish gills
+CAUTION – Hydrogen Peroxide (H2O2) used for livewell oxygenation can oxidize, damage, burn fish gills, eyes, skin, scales.

-Visit: Mortality Associated with Catch-and-Release Angling: An Annotated Review with Special Emphasis on Livewells and Largemouth Bass by Robert G. Howells
+Visit: Mortality Associated with Catch-and-Release Angling: An Annotated Review with Special Emphasis on Livewells and Largemouth Bass by Robert G. Howell.

 Management Data Series No. 199, 2002